Atmospheric Sciences & Global Change

 Why It Matters: Soot and dust aerosol particles absorb light and tend to have a warming effect on the climate.
 Aerosol particles formed from sulfate, nitrate or sea salt scatter light and have a cooling effect.
 However, there is growing evidence of the presence of another class of light absorbing carbonaceous aerosols.
 Brown carbon aerosols, tiny suspended particles in Earth's atmosphere, can affect the climate by partially absorbing and reflecting the sun's energy.
 Identifying the specific gases that help form brown carbon SOA and understanding the physical and chemical conditions under which it forms will help provide a better representation of their radiative energy effects in climate models.

-PNNL's Aerosol Test Chamber used to study the aerosol lifecycle.
-The purple glow is generated by UV lights, simulating the sun.
+PNNL's Aerosol Test Chamber is used to study the aerosol lifecycle.
+Inside, the purple glow is generated by UV lights, simulating the sun.
 Data derived from experiments using the chamber are used for model validation and directly incorporated into climate models.

 Methods: The research team produced SOA in an indoor environmental chamber reactor located at PNNL.
 They observed their particle mass and composition using a Time-of-Flight Aerosol Mass Spectrometer.
 They monitored the particle's light absorption and scattering characteristics using photoacoustic spectrometers (PAS) at four different wavelengths.
 The PAS, which directly measure light absorption by suspended particles, have a large dynamic range for aerosol optical measurements.
 The researchers produced the SOA in the laboratory chamber under systematically varying conditions by oxidizing α-pinene with ozone and nitrate radicals in the presence and absence of acidic conditions, and at very low and moderate relative humidity.

 What's Next?
 The research team will continue to explore brown carbon SOA formation from other species such as isoprene, which is another important gas that is naturally emitted from forests.